 For a matrix that summarizes the different benefits among each employee tier, click here.

-For a brochure for the Administrative Office of the Courts that explains the differences between the CORP pension and the 401(a) Defined Contribution plan, click here.
+For a brochure for AOC Probation and Surveillance officers that explains the differences between the CORP pension and the 401(a) Defined Contribution plan, click here.

 For a brochure about the 401(a) Defined Contribution Plan all new corrections and detention officers hired in Arizona on or after July 1, 2018 will be enrolled in, click here.

 Beginning July 1, 2018, CORP members newly hired will enroll using one of the following forms: